r5lzr/august3/README.md

 august3 can be launched from its respective binary executable files in a UCI GUI or from the command line.

 ## UCI GUI
 Open the engine from the UCI GUI software such as [Arena](http://www.playwitharena.de/) and install new chess engine pointing towards the august3 executable file.
-Make sure to choose the release file for full performance.
+Make sure to choose the 'Release' file for full performance.

 ## UCI CLI
 ### Windows: